 Pledge to Vote!

-I pledge to participate in all elections in 2020 and encourage my friends to vote, too!
+I pledge to participate in all elections and encourage my friends to vote, too!

 Create My Voting Plan

 Registering takes 2 minutes.

 - You can register in either your home town OR

 - The next election is on June 7, 2022

 University of Mississippi News

 Andrew Goodman Ambassadors at the University of Mississippi celebrate their designation as a Voter Friendly Campus and commit to continuing make sure that every student's voice is heard.